smithy-lang/smithy/_sources/spec/core.rst.txt

 Trait definition properties
 ---------------------------

-The trait definition trait is an object that supports the following properties:
+The trait definition trait is a structure that supports the following
+members:

 .. list-table::
     :header-rows: 1